knsk/financial_qa/README.md

 <img width="560" alt="Screenshot 2024-05-01 at 0 41 32" src="https://github.com/knsk/financial_qa/assets/1192029/c5f316f0-05c1-4a54-a555-8d2db848288f">

+# Current capability
+1) Can summarize and analyze financial results
+2) Build strategy based on recent financial results
+3) Can speak management policy as CEO based on recent financial results and company's mission statement

 # Background
  - **World knowledge is not growing as fast as AI growth**
    - [Will we run out of data?
 An analysis of the limits of scaling datasets in Machine Learning](https://arxiv.org/abs/2211.04325) [![arXiv](https://img.shields.io/badge/arXiv-2211.04325-a6dba0.svg)](https://arxiv.org/abs/2211.04325)